meerachotai/benchmark_imprinting/README.md

 ATCVI-1G75310cviA ATCVI-1G75310cviB
 ATCVI-1G81680cviA ATCVI-1G81680cviB
 ```

+For the example above, enter: `-g gene_key -a cviA -b cviB`

 #### Counts Files

 If you already have the counts files and are planning to use the helper script `call_imprinting_anderson.R` directly, use one of the two options below: